|Major Groups > Polypores|

 I highly recommend Tom Volk's polypore primer for more information on the identification of polypores.
 Volk is a prominent mycologist who has done significant work with the polypores, including co-authoring the species Laetiporus cincinnatus.

-I have not yet completed a key to North American polypores, but I have started the ball rolling with a key to the pale-fleshed, stemmed polypores, linked below.
+I have not yet completed a key to North American polypores, but I have started the ball rolling with a key to the pale-fleshed, stemmed polypores, and a key to the genus Laetiporus.

 Al-Mughrabi, K. & T. Hsiang (1998).
 The mating system of Daedaliopsis confragosa.
 Mycologia 90: 82–84.